gw8ndal/gw8ndal.github.io/content/en/post/dotfiles.md

 ### Quick Description

-I manage my configuration files with Gitlab, it allows me to deploy the settings to a new device very quickly, so I can get to work faster.
+I manage my configuration files with Gitlab, it allows me to deploy the settings on a new device very quickly, so I can get to work faster.
+These configuration files are often changed because I add or modify features and themes regularly.

 ### Included Software